Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/Tooltips, Scrollbars & Multirow tabs/Readme.md

 	<li><code>*.as.css</code> for AGENT_SHEET level CSS files.</li>
 </ul>

+<p>The only little problem with this method is that <b>you will have to delete the start up cache files for the changes to take effect every time you make a change to any of the <i>*.uc.js</i></b> files (which are the ones where the CSS rules go to change the scrollbar or tooltip colors).</p>

+<p>To clear the start up cache you have to type <code>about:profiles</code> on firefox URL bar, go to that page, open the local profile directory through that page, and then delete all files inside the "startupCache" folder.</p>

+<p>This is <b>NOT</b> the same profile directory where you have to place the "chrome" folder.
+You access that one through <code>about:support</code>, and then clicking the "open folder" button on the "profile folder" section.</p>
+<p>You can edit the scrollbars appearance changing the CSS rules inside the <b>scrollbar.as.css</b> file.</p>

 <h3>If you only want multirow, scrollbars, or the tooltips, you DON'T need any of the files from the theme folders.</h3>
 <p>All you need is to create your own empty userchrome.css, with only this content:</p>